Bitcoin bookkeeping for enterprise business

 Accounting for a limited number of BTC transactions may be manageable enough for a consumer or small business.
 This could involve manually cross-referencing blockchain records with other financial statements.
 But a time-consuming system like this is difficult to scale.

 The more that businesses rely on manual processes, the more room there is for inconsistencies and human error.
+So where does that leave businesses that want to integrate Bitcoin into their day-to-day business operations?

 In Bitcoin, there is no system of accounts and balances.
 Units of Bitcoin (which on a technical level are referred to as UTXOs) are exchanged on a peer-to-peer basis.